Arkansas Medicaid Definition

 In Arkansas, the Arkansas Department of Human Services’ (DHS) Division of Medical Services (DMS) is the agency that administers the state’s Medicaid program.

 Medicaid is a wide-ranging, jointly funded state and federal health care program for low-income individuals of all ages.
-While there are a several different eligibility groups, the focus of this page is strictly on Medicaid eligibility for elderly Arkansas residents, aged 65 and over.
-In addition, the focal point will be specifically on Medicaid for long term care, whether that is at home, in a nursing home, in an adult foster care home (adult family home), or in an assisted living facility.
+While there are several different Medicaid eligibility groups, the focus of this page is eligibility for elderly Arkansas residents, aged 65 and over.
+Specifically, long term care is covered.
+In addition to care services in nursing homes, adult foster care homes / adult family homes, and assisted living facilities, AR Medicaid pays for non-medical services and supports to help frail seniors remain living at home.

 Income & Asset Limits for Eligibility

 There are several different Medicaid long-term care programs for which Arkansas seniors may be eligible.
-These programs have slightly different financial and medical (functional) eligibility requirements, as well as varying benefits.
+These programs have varying financial and medical (functional) eligibility requirements, as well as benefits.
 Further complicating eligibility are the facts that the criteria vary with marital status and that Arkansas offers several pathways towards eligibility.

-1) Institutional / Nursing Home Medicaid – this is an entitlement (anyone who is eligible will receive assistance) program & is provided only in nursing home facilities.
+1) Institutional / Nursing Home Medicaid – This is an entitlement program; Anyone who is eligible will receive assistance.
+Care is provided only in nursing home facilities.

-2) Medicaid Waivers / Home and Community Based Services (HCBS) – there are a limited number of participant slots, which means wait lists may exist.
-Services are provided at home, adult day care, an adult family home, or in assisted living.
+2) Medicaid Waivers / Home and Community Based Services (HCBS) – This is not an entitlement program; There are a limited number of participant slots and wait lists may exist.
+Intended to delay nursing home admissions, services are provided at home, adult day care, an adult family home, or in assisted living.
+More on Waivers here.

-3) Regular Medicaid / Aged Blind and Disabled (AABD) – this is an entitlement (anyone who meets the requirements is able to receive benefits) program.
-Services are available at home or adult day care.
+3) Regular Medicaid / Aged Blind and Disabled (AABD) – This is an entitlement program; Anyone who meets the requirements is able to receive benefits.
+Various long-term care services, such as personal care assistance or adult day care, may be available.

-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from an Arkansas Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from an Arkansas Medicaid program.
+Alternatively, one can take the Medicaid Eligibility Test.
+IMPORTANT: Not meeting all of the criteria below does not mean one is ineligible or cannot become eligible for Medicaid.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|